GULibrarySandbox/data-vis-basics/content/5-voyant.md

 - to copy a reference click the bibliographic reference button then click export
 - there are three reference options available, copy the style you need.
 {% include figure.html img="VoyantExportReference.png" alt="Export Voyant reference" caption="Export a reference to Voyant" width="100%" %}
--  the second option will give you a visualisation
+- Select the second option for an image file
-{% include figure.html img="VoyantExportPNG.png" alt="Export an image from Voyant" caption="Export an image Voyant" width="100%" %}
+{% include figure.html img="VoyantExportVis.png" alt="Select Export Visualisation" caption="Select Export Visualisation" width="100%" %}
+- Choose the `file type`, then click `export`, and `right click` on the `Thumbnail image`
+- Select `Save image as...`
+- name the image file
+- `Save`
-- select what you need and click export.{% endcapture %}{% include card.md header="Activity - Export your findings" text=text %}
+{% include figure.html img="VoyantExportPNG.png" alt="Export an image from Voyant" caption="Export an image Voyant" width="100%" %}{% endcapture %}{% include card.md header="Activity - Export your findings" text=text %}

 {% capture text %}
-The key feature of Voyant is to be able to quickly create visual data, and then the capacity to choose your own visualisation and export the image for further use.

 In this set of activities we will look at the different types of resources to upload and how to change the visualisations.

 Part 1 - Step 1